 She has served as a Field Tester for the Ohio Arts Council, current Co-Chair of Creation and Presentation for the World Dance Alliance-Americas, and a member of the National Dance Education Organization.
 Commissions for choreography include: Big Box Series, Cincy Fringe and Society of New Music.

-Baltzell is engaging in professional development endeavors and performing her choreography locally, nationally and internationally at festivals, conferences, site specific venues and concert stages.
-In April, Baltzell will set a new work for students at the MacDuffie School, followed by a one-month Artist-in-Residency at the Santa Fe Art Institute.
+Baltzell enjoys engaging in professional development endeavors and performing her choreography locally, nationally and internationally at festivals, conferences, site specific venues and concert stages.
+Recent choreographic residences include working with students at the MacDuffie School, and a one-month Water Rights Residency at the Santa Fe Art Institute.
+Baltzell currently serves as the Artistic Director of The Wooden Floor (http://thewoodenfloor.org/falonbaltzell/).